2011 Campeonato Nacional de Fútbol Femenino (Perú)

 The 2011 Campeonato Nacional de Fútbol Femenino season, was an amateur women's football championship, developed, organized, and promoted by the Peruvian Football Federation (FPF), which granted the classification to the 2012 Copa Libertadores Femenina.

-JC Sport Girls won their fourth title after defeating Electro Oriente by a 2–0 score in the finals.
+JC Sport Girls won their fourth title after defeating Electro Oriente by a 2–0 score in the final.
 As champions, JC Sport Girls qualified for the 2012 Copa Libertadores Femenina.